Mindfulness is making us more self-absorbed, not kinder

 This is the argument David Forbes makes in his book Mindfulness and Its Discontents.

-Stripped of all ethical and religious values, mindfulness has morphed into a market-friendly practice.
+Stripped of all ethical or religious values, mindfulness has morphed into a market-friendly practice.
 And has lost its real purpose and meaning.

-The problem of mindfulness has less to do with how it’s practiced and more to do with how it’s promoted.
+The problem of mindfulness has less to do with how it’s practiced and more to how it’s promoted.

 In a provocative article, Mindfulness would be good for you, if it weren’t so selfish, Thomas Joiner challenges the sheer self-indulgence that often passes for mindfulness.